Smart Share Global (NYSE:EM) Releases Q2 2021 Earnings Guidance

-Smart Share Global (NYSE:EM) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $- for the period.
+Smart Share Global (NYSE:EM) updated its second quarter 2021 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $143.47 million-148.05 million.

+Several research analysts have recently weighed in on the company.
+The Goldman Sachs Group assumed coverage on Smart Share Global in a research note on Monday, April 26th.
+They set a buy rating and a $13.90 price target for the company.
+China Renaissance Securities assumed coverage on Smart Share Global in a research note on Wednesday, May 5th.
+They set a buy rating and a $13.40 price target for the company.
+Citigroup assumed coverage on Smart Share Global in a research note on Tuesday, May 11th.
+They set a buy rating and a $13.00 price target for the company.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on Smart Share Global in a research note on Tuesday, May 11th.
+They set a buy rating and a $13.00 price target for the company.

 Smart Share Global Company Profile